thingsboard/thingsboard.github.io/docs/edge/getting-started.md

 Chart widget displays multiple historical values of the same data key ("temperature" in our case).
 We should also configure the time window to use the chart widget.

-{% include images-gallery.html imageCollection="step34" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step54" showListImageTitles="true" %}

-Congratulations!
 You have added chart widget.
 Now you can send new telemetry reading and it will immediately appear in the chart.
+Let's provision this dashboard to the edge to see temperature data from the device on the edge as well.

 ## Step 6.
 Provision Dashboard to ThingsBoard Edge

+To provision dashboard to edge we need to open edge dashboards on ThingsBoard **CE** server and assign the newly created dashboard.
+Once this dashboard is assigned we are going to open ThingsBoard **Edge** UI to see the same dashboard on the edge.

+If you are interested in more details how to provision different entities from the cloud to the edge please refer to [CE edge management](/docs/edge/config/ce/management/) or [PE edge management](/docs/edge/config/pe/management/) for more details.

+{% include images-gallery.html imageCollection="step6" showListImageTitles="true" %}

+Congratulations!
+Dashboard provisioned to edge.
+Now you can send new telemetry reading and it will immediately appear in the chart on the edge.

 ## Next steps